-With a proper desk booking software, you can overcome the drawbacks of the original hot desking model, enable employees to collaborate safely in their office environment by addressing health and safety concerns.
-Space planners can use insights from the usage data to load balance across the week, manage cleaning schedules with better forecast and quicker desk turnaround.
+With proper desk booking software, you can overcome the original hot desking model’s drawbacks and enable employees to collaborate safely in their office environment by addressing health and safety concerns.
+Space planners can use insights from the usage data to load balance across the week, manage cleaning schedules with better forecasts and quicker desk turnaround.

 We’re witnessing a revolution in the world of work.
-Static, cluttered offices are making way for a new era of safe, flexible spaces.
+Static, cluttered offices make way for a new era of safe, flexible spaces.
 The pandemic has sped up this transition, releasing the real demand for dynamic, agile tools to manage workspaces in a smarter way.

 If you’d like a chat or a demo with one of our team to see how Kadence’s desk booking software could help you meet the challenges of the new era of work, why not pick a time in our calendar to suit you?

 Get your free guide to discover 10 key considerations you need to know to create a safe, effective desk hoteling experience.